valuev3000/ProgressiveParts/README.md

-ProgressiveParts — это мод для Kerbal Space Program 1.12, который добавляет многоуровневые копии существующих деталей с прогрессивными характеристиками: давление и температура. Каждая деталь получает улучшенные версии (Tier 1–7), которые:

-Становятся доступны по мере продвижения по технологическому дереву.

-Имеют повышенную массу, ёмкость батарей, научную ценность и другие параметры.

-Требуют от игрока учитывать давление, температуру и радиацию благодаря интеграции с модом Kerbalism.

-🚀 Возможности
-7 уровней улучшений (Tier 1 … Tier 7) для каждого поддерживаемого типа деталей.

-Автоматическая привязка к технологическому дереву — копии открываются в узлах, соответствующих их Tier (совместимо со стандартным TechTree.cfg или Community Tech Tree).

-Поддержка разных категорий деталей:

-Аккумуляторы (ProgressiveParts_Battery)

-Командные модули / зонды (ProgressiveParts_Command, ProgressiveParts_Probe)

-Теплозащита (ProgressiveParts_Heatshield)

-Освещение (ProgressiveParts_Light)

-РИТЭГи (ProgressiveParts_RTG)

-Научные приборы (ProgressiveParts_Science)

-Колёса / движители (ProgressiveParts_Wheel)

-Модификации характеристик для каждого уровня:

-Для разной категории детали свой шаг развития

-Масса: 1.0 → 7.0,

-Ёмкость батарей: 1.0 → 4.3

-Скорость и диапазон актуаторов (гирборды, роботика) - в тестировании⚠️

-Мощность и дальность света - в тестировании⚠️

-Сопротивление парашютов и скорость раскрытия - в тестировании⚠️

-Требования к окружающей среде (давление, температура) через мод Kerbalism. Значения прогрессивно возрастают с уровнем.

-📦 Состав
-Мод поставляется в виде набора конфигурационных файлов, каждый из которых отвечает за определённую категорию деталей:

-ProgressiveParts_Battery.cfg — копии аккумуляторов.

-ProgressiveParts_Command.cfg — копии командных модулей.

-ProgressiveParts_Heatshield.cfg — копии теплозащиты.

-ProgressiveParts_Light.cfg — копии источников света.

-ProgressiveParts_Probe.cfg — замена зондов и процессоров.

-ProgressiveParts_RTG.cfg — копии РИТЭГов.

-ProgressiveParts_Science.cfg — копии научных приборов.

-ProgressiveParts_Wheel.cfg — копии колёс и створок.

-🛠️ Установка
-🚨🚨🚨Примечание: мод изначально готовился для дерева CTT и Kerbalism и  DMagic Orbital Science🚨🚨🚨 Установите моду:
+ProgressiveParts
+ProgressiveParts is a mod for Kerbal Space Program 1.12 that adds tiered copies of existing parts with progressive characteristics: pressure and temperature.
+Each part receives improved versions (Tier 1–7) that:

+Become available as you progress through the tech tree.

+Have increased mass, battery capacity, science value and other parameters.

+Require the player to consider pressure, temperature and radiation thanks to integration with the Kerbalism mod.

+🚀 Features
+7 upgrade tiers (Tier 1 … Tier 7) for each supported part type.

+Automatic tech tree placement – copies unlock in nodes matching their tier (compatible with stock TechTree.cfg or Community Tech Tree).

+Support for different part categories:

+Batteries (ProgressiveParts_Battery)

+Command modules / probes (ProgressiveParts_Command, ProgressiveParts_Probe)

+Heatshields (ProgressiveParts_Heatshield)

+Lights (ProgressiveParts_Light)

+RTGs (ProgressiveParts_RTG)

+Science instruments (ProgressiveParts_Science)

+Wheels / actuators (ProgressiveParts_Wheel)

+Stat modifications per tier (different progression curves per category):

+Mass: 1.0 → 7.0

+Battery capacity: 1.0 → 4.3

+Actuator speed and range (gimbals, robotics) – in testing ⚠️

+Light power and range – in testing ⚠️

+Parachute drag and deployment speed – in testing ⚠️

+Environmental requirements (pressure, temperature) via Kerbalism.
+Values increase progressively with tier.

+📦 Included files
+The mod is distributed as a set of configuration files, each handling a specific part category:

+ProgressiveParts_Battery.cfg – battery copies

+ProgressiveParts_Command.cfg – command module copies

+ProgressiveParts_Heatshield.cfg – heatshield copies

+ProgressiveParts_Light.cfg – light copies

+ProgressiveParts_Probe.cfg – probe / computer copies

+ProgressiveParts_RTG.cfg – RTG copies

+ProgressiveParts_Science.cfg – science instrument copies

+ProgressiveParts_Wheel.cfg – wheel / actuator copies

+🛠️ Installation
+🚨 Note: The mod was originally developed for CTT, Kerbalism and DMagic Orbital Science. 🚨

+Install the following required mods:

 Kerbalism

 ModuleManager

 Community Tech Tree

-Скачайте последний релиз ProgressiveParts.

-Поместите содержимое архива в папку GameData.

-Убедитесь, что файлы ProgressiveParts_*.cfg находятся в любой подпапке GameData (например, GameData/ProgressiveParts).
+Download the latest ProgressiveParts release.

+Place the archive contents into your GameData folder.

+Make sure the ProgressiveParts_*.cfg files are located in any subfolder under GameData (e.g. GameData/ProgressiveParts).

-🔧 Совместимость
+🔧 Compatibility
-🚨🚨🚨Стандартное технологическое дерево — тестов нет.🚨🚨🚨 Kerbalism — требуется для работы.

-Community Tech Tree — поддерживается, узлы автоматически назначаются на основе стоимости.
+🚨 Stock tech tree – not tested. 🚨

+Kerbalism – required for the pressure/temperature mechanics.

+Community Tech Tree – fully supported; nodes are assigned based on part cost.

-Другие моды: скрипт поиска распознаёт детали из модулей DMagic Orbital Science, Station Science Continued, SCANsat, Near Future Exploration и многих других.
+Other mods – the search script recognises parts from DMagic Orbital Science, Station Science Continued, SCANsat, Near Future Exploration and many others.

-🎮 Игровой процесс
+🎮 Gameplay
-С каждым новым уровнем:

-Масса детали увеличивается (улучшенное оборудование тяжелее).

-Эффективность растёт: батареи держат больше заряда, научные приборы дают больше очков.

-Требования к окружающей среде ужесточаются: детали высокого уровня выходят из строя при экстремальных давлениях или температурах, если не обеспечить защиту.

-Это побуждает игрока продумывать конструкцию кораблей и использовать экранирование, теплозащиту и радиационную защиту, что особенно актуально в реалистичных модах (KSRSS, RSS/RO).
+With each new tier:

+Part mass increases (upgraded equipment is heavier).

+Effectiveness grows: batteries hold more charge, science instruments yield more science.

+Environmental requirements become stricter: high‑tier parts will fail under extreme pressure or temperature unless properly protected.

+This encourages careful ship design, using shielding, heat protection and radiation hardening – especially relevant in realistic mods like KSRSS, RSS/RO.

-📄 Лицензия
+📄 License
-MIT — свободное использование, модификация и распространение.

-ProgressiveParts делает ваш путь от первых спутников до межпланетных зондов более насыщенным, добавляя технологическую прогрессию и экологические вызовы. Поддержите развитие звёздочкой на GitHub!
+MIT – free use, modification and distribution.

+ProgressiveParts makes your journey from first satellites to interplanetary probes richer by adding technological progression and environmental challenges.
+Support the development with a star on GitHub!